birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-10.md

 title = "Session 10 (maybe)"

 +++
 *Fresh off their successful home invasion of the* EMERALD ENCHANTER*, intrepid Thulian adventurers Flynn the Fortunate, Marvus the Wolf, and Ovek the Tall, along with their loyal half-beast henchman Grimbok, head into the* JUNGLE OF BURA *for some routine archaeological looting.
-Unfortunately, the targeted structure --ruins of the elvish* LAPIS OBSERVATORY*-- is is found to be currently occupied by the* ELD*, and the party is sucked into an* INTERDIMENSIONAL RIFT *(It was Ovek’s fault.)*
+Unfortunately, the targeted structure --ruins of the elvish* LAPIS OBSERVATORY*-- is found to be currently occupied by the* ELD*, and the party is sucked into an* INTERDIMENSIONAL RIFT *(It was Ovek’s fault.)*

 <!--more-->